cxovrika/tools-doc/nmap/nmap.md

--sV	            | Attempts to determine the version of the services running -p <x> or -p-	  | Port scan for port <x> or scan all ports -Pn	            | Disable host discovery and just scan for open ports -A	            | Enables OS and version detection, executes in-build scripts for further enumeration -sC	            | Scan with the default nmap scripts -v	            | Verbose mode
+-sV	            | Attempts to determine the version of the services running -p <x> or -p-	  | Port scan for port <x> or scan all ports -Pn	            | Disable host discovery and just scan for open ports -A	            | Enables OS and version detection, executes in-build scripts for further enumeration, very aggressive :O -sC	            | Scan with the default nmap scripts -v	            | Verbose mode
 -sU	            | UDP port scan
--sS	            | TCP SYN port sca| n
+-sS	            | TCP SYN port scan

 ### Usage
 FIRST OF ALL, SEE THE MAN PAGE (https://nmap.org/book/man.html) FOR MORE OPTIONS